-Mr. Lawson served as Vice-President, Legal Affairs, General Counsel, and Secretary to a New York Stock Exchange biotechnology company for several years before returning to the private practice of law.
-In that role, he supervised all legal aspects of company operations, including corporate governance; securities (SEC, NYSE); transactions; litigation; corporate communications; safety and environmental; contract administration; trade regulation; intellectual property prosecution and licensing; employment; and general legal and business counseling to the company's Chairman and Chief Executive Officer, President, Board of Directors, and other executive officers.
+After beginning his career in a large national law firm and corporate boutique, Mr. Lawson served as Vice President, Legal Affairs, General Counsel, and Secretary to a New York Stock Exchange biotechnology company for several years before returning to private practice.
+In that role, he supervised all legal aspects of company operations, including corporate governance, securities (SEC, NYSE) transactions, litigation, corporate communications, safety and environmental, contract administration, trade regulation, intellectual property prosecution and licensing, employment, and general legal and business counseling to the company’s senior management.

 On the corporate side, Mr. Lawson conducted an overhaul of the company's intellectual property estate and management, including termination and hiring of patent firms and hiring of patent specialists.
 He served on all management committees, and kept the minute book for all board and shareholder meetings.
 He supervised and prepared public disclosures for the company (8-Ks, press releases, and annual reports).

 He supervised major corporate litigation, including cases claiming securities fraud, patent infringement, wrongful termination, and misappropriation of trade secrets.
 He also resolved numerous internal and external disputes short of litigation.

 On the transactional side, Mr. Lawson negotiated and prepared major product and patent license agreements and amendments (outlicensing and inlicensing) with domestic and international companies and not-for-profit institutions.